 We produce, market, sell and distribute Coca-Cola trademark beverages in each of our territories in containers authorized by The Coca-Cola Company, which consist primarily of a variety of returnable and non-returnable presentations in the form of glass bottles, cans and plastic bottles mainly made of PET resin.
 We use the term presentation to refer to the packaging unit in which we sell our products.
-Presentation sizes for our Coca-Cola trademark beverages range from a 6.5-ounce personal size to a 3-liter multiple serving size.
+Presentation sizes for our Coca-Cola trademark beverages range from a 192-milliliter personal size to a 20-liter bulk serving size.
 For all of our products excluding water, we consider a multiple serving size as equal to, or larger than, 1.0 liter.
 In general, personal sizes have a higher price per unit case as compared to multiple serving sizes.
 We offer both returnable and non-returnable presentations, which allow us to offer portfolio alternatives based on convenience and affordability to implement revenue management strategies and to target specific distribution channels and population segments in our territories.
 In addition, we sell some Coca-Cola trademark beverage syrups in containers designed for soda fountain use, which we refer to as fountain.
-We also sell bottled water products in bulk sizes, which refer to presentations equal to or larger than 5.0 liters and up to 20.0 liters, which have a lower average price per unit case than our other beverage products.